The Office of Sustainability wants to fund your next big green idea.

 Faculty mentors must have relevant experience and/or insight into the project’s operations and goals.

 Faculty mentors must also be available throughout the project’s timeline to offer guidance and sign off on the final project.
 The student organizations faculty adviser can fill this role if they are able to fulfill the requirements.

 - Progress Reports: Award recipients are expected to prepare bi-monthly (every other month) progress reports reviewing the project’s milestones as outlined in the submitted timeline.
 These progress reports will be reviewed at meetings with the Office of Sustainability throughout the award period.

 - Report: Award recipients will submit a report upon the completion of their project.
 Reports are expected to be well-written and organized.
 This report should summarize the purpose of the project, the implementation of the project, and review the final product, results, and/or impacts.
 Photos and other supporting documents should be included in this report.
 The final report will be shared on The Office of Sustainability’s website.

 - Participation in Office of Sustainability Events: Award recipients are expected to participate in at least one education presentation or demonstration of their project during an Office of Sustainability sponsored event.

-Application Deadline is November 26, 2018.
+Application Deadline is November 27, 2019 at 11:59 PM.
 Submissions will be reviewed by staff members of the Office of Sustainability.
 Applicants will be subjected to a two-step screening process.
 The first round of screening will narrow down submissions based on how well they meet the project criteria.
 Applicants who pass the preliminary screening process, will be asked to meet with the Office of Sustainability staff for an interview.
 Applicants will be informed of their application status in mid-December.